Prepared for disaster?

 While preparing this post, I went down a rabbit hole exploring websites of various “preppers”.
 Preppers are people who are preparing for the end of civilisation.
 Some are even going to the extent of burying food/supply caches in rural areas so they can “bug out” when the apocalypse is nigh.
 They call it the “SHTF” moment.

-Survival Mastery suggests you be able to survive at least 72-hours holed up in your own home giving time for the initial panic to pass and the emergency services time to move in.
+Survival Mastery suggests you need to be able to survive at least 72-hours holed up in your own home giving time for the initial panic to pass and the emergency services time to move in.

 The ChilliPreppers is an Australian site that seems to be a moderate voice which provides links to a good collection of downloadable fact sheets on preparing for disasters from various government agencies.
 They are available free, and there is also a link to a download of what is labelled “Federal Government Disaster” manuals for $3.95.